kinzaNisarr/Pizza_Sales_Analysis/README.md

 H. Bottom 5 Best Sellers by Total Pizzas Sold Identifies the bottom 5 best-selling pizzas based on the total quantity sold.

+Dashboard Creation:

+To provide a comprehensive and visually appealing representation of the analysis, we crafted interactive dashboards using both Tableau and Excel.
+These dashboards showcase the key insights derived from the SQL queries in a user-friendly and easily interpretable manner.
+The Excel dashboard presents the data in a structured format with charts and graphs for easy comprehension.

+Overall, this pizza sales analysis and the accompanying dashboards provide a deep understanding of the business's performance, customer preferences, and market trends.
+These insights empower decision-makers to make informed choices, optimize operations, and enhance overall profitability.

 Conclusion